coin-or/Cbc/README.md

 Cbc is written in C++ and is released as open source code under the [Eclipse Public License (EPL)](http://www.opensource.org/licenses/eclipse-1.0) and is freely redistributable.
 All source code and documentation is Copyright IBM and others.
 This README may be redistributed freely.

-Cbc is distreibuted by the [COIN-OR initiative](http://www.coin-or.org/).
+Cbc is distributed by the [COIN-OR initiative](http://www.coin-or.org/).
 The Cbc website is https://github.com/coin-or/Cbc.

 ## CITE